Ousskira/what-happens-when-you-type-google.com/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Browser Rendering Process
+After the browser receives the requested content from the server, it undergoes a complex process known as rendering to display the web page accurately.
+The rendering process can be broken down into several key steps:

+HTML Parsing: The browser parses the HTML markup into a parse tree, which is a tree of DOM (Document Object Model) element and attribute nodes.
+This parse tree forms the basis for rendering the web page.
+CSS Interpretation: CSS files, <style> tag contents, and style attribute values are parsed using the CSS lexical and syntax grammar.
+Each CSS file is parsed into a StyleSheet object containing CSS rules with selectors and corresponding CSS properties.
+Page Rendering:
+Frame Tree Creation: A 'Frame Tree' or 'Render Tree' is created by traversing the DOM nodes and calculating the CSS style values for each node.
+Width Calculation: The preferred width of each node in the 'Frame Tree' is calculated by summing the preferred widths of child nodes and accounting for margins, borders, and padding.
+Height Calculation: Similarly, the height of each node is calculated by applying text wrapping and summing child node heights along with margins, borders, and padding.
+Positioning: Coordinates for each node are determined based on the calculated width and height values.
+Layer Creation: Layers are created to describe which parts of the page can be animated as a group without needing to be re-rendered.
+Each frame/render object is assigned to a layer, optimizing rendering performance.
+Textures Allocation: Textures are allocated for each layer of the page, which are then used for rendering graphics and elements efficiently.
+GPU Rendering: In modern browsers, graphical rendering computations can be offloaded to the GPU for faster and more efficient processing.
+This involves splitting rendering tasks into multiple pieces to leverage the GPU's parallel processing capabilities.
+Window Server Interaction: Post-rendering, the graphical output is sent to the window server for display on the user's screen.
+The window server manages the final presentation of the rendered content.
+This intricate process ensures that web pages are displayed accurately and responsively, taking into account HTML structure, CSS styling, and graphical rendering optimizations.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode